bingeli1212/nitrile-preview/doc/DOC-diagram.md

 variable that has run out of numbers in its sequence, a zero will be assumed for that variable.

+Each for-loop would have defined a new '@' environment variable that will be assigned to an integer that equates to the current iteration.
+The first iteration will be an integer 0, and the second one 1, and so on.

 # The fn-operation